cmrd/react-bejeweled/README.md

 let newArray = [...oldArray]
 ```

 In our case, it's a bit trickier.
 Our board is an array consisting of objects, as each element in itself contains multiple values, and objects themselves are stored by reference too.
 That means, even if we destructure our array as above, the objects inside the array will still keep their old reference.
 To change that, we need to make a deep copy of the array.
-This is best achieved by turning the entire array into a string with the ```JSON.stringify()``` method and parse it back into a Javascript-Object with ```JSON.parse()```
+This is best achieved by turning the entire array into a string with the ```JSON.stringify()``` function and parse it back into a Javascript-Object with ```JSON.parse()```

 ```Javascript
 let currentBoard = JSON.parse(JSON.stringify(board))